-The Read to Achieve program presented by Kia Motors and in partnership with Houghton Mifflin Harcourt strives to have every student in the Boston Public School system reading at grade level.
+The Read to Achieve program presented by the Boston Celtics Shamrock Foundation and in partnership with Houghton Mifflin Harcourt strives to have every student in the Boston Public School system reading at grade level.
 To that end, the Celtics in partnership with ReadBoston have worked to meet this goal by tracking the amount of time elementary school students read each week and rewarding those who meet the requirement with a special Read to Achieve prize each month.
 As an added incentive, members of the Celtics team and organization host a monthly read-aloud event with a participating school to re-emphasize the importance of literacy and education.

 Read to Achieve Events

 December 5, 2013 - C's Read to Otis Elementary School Students

 Forty wide-eyed students from Otis Elementary School entered the Celtics practice facility on the afternoon of December 5, 2013, and were treated to a day of reading with Celtics players.

 September 25, 2013 - C's Take Duck Boat Tour, Stress Importance of Reading

 Several Celtics and students from the John P. Holland School came together for a special Read to Achieve event on the Charles River.

 March 14, 2013 - Celtics Visit Perkins School for the Blind